dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 run_every_second(wafer_scenario)
 ```

-One interesting side-effect of having to do the upfront investment of writing the handlers and defining your handler table, is that your engine is massively simplified!
+An interesting side-effect of having to do the upfront investment of writing the handlers and defining your handler table, is that at least your load generator engine is massively simplified!
 Simply execute handlers on the wafer until you run out of handler matches.

 ## Conclusion